sematic-ai/sematic/docs/execution-modes.md

 data, and then run it at scale in the cloud.

 Sematic enables this seamlessly by aiming to guarantee a local-to-cloud parity.
-This means that if your pipeline runs succesfully locally, it should run succesfully at scale on the cloud.
+This means that if your pipeline runs successfully locally, it should run successfully at scale on the cloud.

-Of course there are many reasons why a cloud pipeline could fail that are not forseeable locally.
+Of course there are many reasons why a cloud pipeline could fail that are not foreseeable locally.
 For example: network failures, Out-of-memory issues, differences in underlying hardware (CPU, GPU, etc.), invalid data not present in your local 1%, rare corner cases, etc.